Let us demystify eight superfoods so you can embrace the benefits in no time.

 An early study suggests chia seeds may be beneficial in reducing blood pressure, depression, anxiety, inflammation and in the treatment of diabetes.
 The high fibre content will keep you feeling fuller between meals and the high protein content (20 per cent) provides your body with nine of the amino acids it can’t produce by itself.

-Chia seeds are tiny, dry, black seeds, but you’ll have to soak them before eating.
+Chia seeds are tiny, dry, black/brown or white seeds, but you’ll have to soak them before eating.
 They can absorb about 10 times their weight in water, resulting in a gelatinous texture.

 Rich in: vitamin B12, iron, nutrients, antioxidants, gamma-linoleic acid, protein and fatty acid.